LauGuillardin/LauGuillardin.github.io/_posts/2022-01-01-pipetting.md

     *	Use pipette holders provided
 *	Never let plunger snap back after withdrawing or ejecting fluid
     *	Damages piston
+*	Never use other person's pipette without letting them know
+    *	To track contamination sources

 ### Use
 * Use the correct pipette.
 Never adjust the volume beyond the maximum setting, but also do not use pipettes that are too large.
 Accuracy and precision drop rapidly towards the lower limit of settings.
 * Adjust volume by turning the volume adjustment knob or the plunger.
 Be sure to locate the decimal point correctly when reading the volume setting (see above).
 Always dial DOWN to the desired volume to avoid mechanical backlash affecting accuracy.